brqno/brqno/README.md

 IT professional with experience in SQL, data analysis, systems support, and process automation.

-Currently working in operations and support, leveraging databases, data analysis, business indicators, troubleshooting, and Python automation to improve operational efficiency and support decision-making.
+Currently studying Data Engineering, leveraging databases, data analysis, business indicators, troubleshooting, and Python automation to improve operational efficiency and support decision-making.
 I have a strong interest in Data Analytics, Data Engineering, and building solutions that transform data into actionable insights.

 ## Technologies & Tools

 * SQL
 * Python
 * Pandas
-* Excel
 * ETL & ELT
 * Power BI
+* dbt

 ## What You'll Find Here

-📊 Data analysis projects
+📊 Data Engineer and Automation projects

 🐍 Python automation scripts